-Aspen Stainless are experts in the manufacture and installation of bespoke stainless-steel equipment to meet the increasingly stringent demands of hygienic performance.
-Aspen have supplied hygienic bespoke solutions to a number of key applications including food and drink processing plants, commercial kitchens, hospitality, leisure sectors and many more.
+Aspen Stainless are experts in the design, manufacture and installation of bespoke stainless-steel equipment to meet the increasingly stringent demands of hygienic performance.
+Aspen have supplied hygienic bespoke solutions to a number of key applications across the food manufacturing industry for over 30 years.

 If you have any further questions regarding our hygienic drainage solutions please email: email@example.com for further information.